| |

 Supporting Cardiovascular Health

-The magnesium found in Celtic sea salt can support cardiovascular health by promoting healthy blood pressure levels, although I’m mindful not to overconsume.
+The magnesium found in Celtic sea salt can support cardiovascular health by promoting healthy blood pressure levels.
+Again, check out Dr. Brownstein’s Book, Salt Your Way to Health, for more on his thoughts on health and unrefined sea salt.

 Enhancing the Immune System